bilgeozcay/coupon/README.md

+# Will a Customer Accept the Coupon
+Imagine driving through town and a coupon is delivered to your cell phone for a restaraunt near where you are driving.
+Would you accept that coupon and take a short detour to the restaraunt?
+Would you accept the coupon but use it on a subsequent trip?
+Would you ignore the coupon entirely?
+What if the coupon was for a bar instead of a restaraunt?
+What about a coffee house?
+Would you accept a bar coupon with a minor passenger in the car?
+What about if it was just you and your partner in the car?
+Would weather impact the rate of acceptance?
+What about the time of day?

+To answer these questions, we will use a dataset from UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.

 # Business Objective
 Identifying a group of individuals to target, with the objective of maximizing coupon acceptance rate for Coffee Houses.
-This way:
+This way we:
 * Maximize traffic to the Coffee Houses
 * Maximize return on investment on coupon issuance
 * Reduce irrelevant coupons issued to customers to prevent customer frustration